ua-snap/alfresco/README.md

 $ squeue
 ```

 Output from each ALFRESCO replicate will show up in the `logs` directory.
+Output GeoTIFFs will show up in the `Maps` directory, separated into subdirectories for each year.

 ## Using historical fire data